nicedreams/rsyncsnap/README.md

 chmod +x /usr/local/bin/rsyncsnap
 ```

-Copy `rsyncsnap.include` and `rsyncsnap.exclude` files to `/root` or another directory of your choosing or create your own includes file.
+Copy `rsyncsnap.include` and `rsyncsnap.exclude` files to `/root` or another directory of your choosing or create your own include/exclude file if needed.

-Create `rsyncsnap.include` and `rsyncsnap.exclude files`.
-Use the example files to help you with your own includes and excludes.
+Use the example files to help you with your own include and exclude.
 Follows normal rsync patterns.
-Excludes creation is optional if not needed.
 ```
 vi /root/rsyncsnap.include
 vi /root/rsyncsnap.exclude